Elliptic Littlewood identities: Elliptic Cauchy identities

+is the usual hook-product symbol that appears in Macdonald polynomial theory (e.g., in the denominator of \cite[(VI.6.11')]{MacdonaldIG:1995}, or in both numerator and denominator in \cite[(VI.6.19)]{MacdonaldIG:1995}), and the argument to $P_{\lambda/\mu}$ denotes the image under a homomorphism taking $p_k$ to the stated value.
+As above, $V$ denotes the product $v_0\cdots v_{n-1}$, and similarly for $W$.)

-However, if we attempt to give a direct analogue of the Cauchy identity, we encounter the difficulty that sums of infinitely many elliptic terms rarely converge.
+However, if we attempt to give a direct analogue of the Cauchy identity for skew Macdonald polynomials, we encounter the difficulty that sums of infinitely many elliptic terms rarely converge.
 It will thus be important to understand under what circumstances a skew interpolation function is forced to vanish.

 \begin{lem} If $\blambda$, $\bkappa$ are partition pairs, $l,m,n$ nonnegative integers, and $a$, $b$, and $v_0\in \C^*$ are generic, then

 vanishes unless

 for all $i$, with the convention $\bkappa_0=\bkappa_{-1}=\cdots=\infty$. \end{lem}